Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 ASSOCIATE PROFESSORS

 Rebecca Tuvel.
 Chair.
 2014.
 B.A.
 McGill University.
 Ph.D.
-Vanderbilt University. (philosophy of race, sex, and gender, feminist philosophy, ethics, bioethics, animal ethics). website: rebeccatuvel.com
+Vanderbilt University: philosophy of race, sex, and gender, feminist philosophy, applied ethics (especially ethics of identity and animal ethics). website: rebeccatuvel.com

 ASSISTANT PROFESSORS